Free Voters of Bavaria: Organization of the umbrella organization

 The FW Landesverband Bayern is divided into bezirk (regional) associations.
 Even if the statute and association distinguish district and local associations, these do not exist as a subdivision of the state association but are completely independent voter groups.
 Not all local voter groups organized in the association necessarily have to be members of a voter group at the district level.
 Legally, these are two independent memberships.
 In a community, more than one voter group can be a member of the state association.

 Voter groups organized in the association do not have to carry Free Voters or the abbreviation FW in their club names.
 This can cause misunderstandings as other voter groups, who are not members of the state association, can also call themselves Free Voters.

 Participation in local elections

 Voter groups are traditionally strongly represented at the municipal and district levels in Bavaria.
-In the municipal elections of 2008, they achieved 19% of the vote across Bavaria, making them the third largest group behind the CSU and the SPD.
+In the municipal elections of 2008, they achieved 19% of the vote across Bavaria, making them the third largest group behind the Christian Social Union in Bavaria (CSU) and the Social Democratic Party of Germany (SPD).
 However, only a fraction of these voter groups are organized in the State Association of Free Voters.
 Currently, 10 (out of 71) district chief executives come from within the ranks of the voter groups organized in the association.

 It is possible that several voter groups organized in the association could compete against each other in the same election.
 This is possible because the voter groups act autonomously and there is no election program from the state association.
 Although the Bezirk (regions) in Bavaria count as the municipal level, no voter groups compete in elections on this level.